stealthizer/cardlayer/README.md

 ## Usage

-1. **Select Card Type**: Choose the card type from the dropdown in the tool layout
+1. **Select Card Type**: Choose the card type from the global dropdown in the tool layout for new imports
 2. **Import Images**: Click "🃏 Import Cards" or drag & drop image files directly onto the A4 layout
-3. **Position Images**: Click and drag to reposition images on the A4 layout
+3. **Position Images**: Click and drag to reposition images on the A4 layout (grid snapping enabled)
-4. **Rotate Images**: Click the rotation indicator (↻) or double-click an image to rotate 90°
+4. **Rotate Images**: Click the rotation indicator (↻) or double-click an image to rotate 90° (excludes dials)
-5. **Change Card Type**: Hover over any image and use the dropdown to change its card type
+5. **Change Card Type**: Hover over any image and use the individual dropdown to change its card type
 6. **Remove Images**: Click the × button on any image to remove it
 7. **Generate PDF**: Click "📄 Generate PDF" when you're ready to export